shovon/hyperguard/README.md

 ### Tips and tricks

-Below are some tricks you can use to make Ninazu an even more powerful validation tool.
+Below are some tricks you can use to make Type Guardian an even more powerful validation tool.

 #### Recursive types